Google Cloud Platform

 Google helped pioneer the notion of serverless more than 10 years ago with the introduction of App Engine.
 Making developers more productive is just as important today as it was then.
 Over the past few years, we have been working hard to bring the benefits of serverless that we learned from App Engine to our compute, storage, database, messaging services, data analytics, and machine learning offerings.

-Today, in tandem with the launch of our Cloud Services Platform, we are sharing several important developments to our serverless compute stack:
+Today, in tandem with the launch of Anthos, we are sharing several important developments to our serverless compute stack:

 - New App Engine runtimes